ichilton/fog/lib/fog/bigv/README.md

 ## Users

-Users are generally physical people - there can be multiple users (people) accessing a single account.
+Users relate to physical people - there can be multiple users (people) accessing a single account.
 Users have privileges detailing what accounts, groups and/or virtual machines they can access and under what circumstances.

 ### Get all users